watir/watirbook/installation/windows.md

     same value (enabled or disabled) for all zones.
     (...)

-I got `Protected Mode must be set to the same value (enabled or disabled) for all zones` error message (does not appear for Internet Explorer 6 on Windows XP) and Windows Firewall popup appeared letting me know that it has blocked `C:\ruby192\bin\ruby.exe`.
+On 7 and Vista I got `Protected Mode must be set to the same value (enabled or disabled) for all zones` error message (does not appear for Internet Explorer 6 on Windows XP) and Windows Firewall popup appeared letting me know that it has blocked `C:\ruby192\bin\ruby.exe`.
+So, XP/IE6 users can skip enabling protected mode.

 ![Windows Firewall has blocked some features of this program](https://github.com/zeljkofilipin/watirbook/raw/master/images/installation/windows/firewall.png)\